Khristinasheer/rotten-oranges/README.md

 You have been provided with the following

+- Basic project structure
 - Boilerplate Immer-based Redux store, and a basic reducer/action.
-  - Includes Redux-Thunk and Redux-Logger
+  - Includes Redux-Thunk and Redux-Logger middlewares
 - Styled components global styling and theme provider
-- Three SVG files located in the /public folder.
+- Four SVG files located in the /public folder.
 Make sure you use these to portay homes in the view.
   - HealthyHome.svg (Blue roof)
   - ZombieHome.svg (Green roof)
   - EmptyHome.svg (Gray roof)
+  - InfectedHome.svg (Light Green Roof)
-- Three static matrices `/src/constants/matrices`
+- Three static inputs `/src/constants/matrices`

-## Optional Items
+## Optional Items (These aren't required)

 - Add dependencies, but dependencies already listed are required.
 - Add, remove, or change documentation at will.
-- Write tests of your choice (None, Integration, Unit, TDD)
+- Write tests of your choice (Integration, Unit, TDD)
-- Write a matrices generator
+- Write an input generator / algorithm

-## For fun
+- Add a graphing option - we use ChartJS at SECBERUS, but feel free to use any charts you wish

-- Feel free to implement typescript into the build process.
+- Feel free to implement TypeScript into the build process.
 We love any JS!
+- Add any lint you wish (Prettier, es/tslint)

+# Contributors

+- Sigkar
+- Colemars

 # Create React App Info: